ARE YOU ELIGIBLE FOR RETROACTIVE SSD BENEFITS?

 Supplemental Security Income (SSI):

 SSI is a needs based benefit.
 It is for only those people with little to no income, such as children and the elderly.
 Anyone who makes more than a certain amount of money per month cannot receive SSI benefits.
 The SSA counts the income of those in your house, not just your income and assets.
 If you have a spouse who earns more than $4000 a month, then that income will prevent you from getting SSI benefits.
 The same applies if you are living with a boyfriend and he is paying your bills.
-You cannot get SSI benefits, no matter how severe your medical condition, if you do not meet the income and asset rules for SSI
+You cannot get SSI benefits, no matter how severe your medical condition, if you do not meet SSA’s income and asset rules.

 THERE IS A 5 MONTH WAITING PERIOD FOR SSD BENEFITS